ServiceNow/azimuth/docs/docs/user-guide/exploration-space/performance-overview.md

 clouds change depending on the filters and indicate the frequency of each important word across all filtered utterances.

+Clicking on a word will filter utterances that contain it.
+Clicking it a second time will clear that search filter, so does the ✗ in the `Search utterances` filter.

 ![Screenshot](../../_static/images/exploration-space/word-cloud.png){: style="width:400px"}

 !!! note "What does the word cloud count?"